-Liz and Jenny were invited to perform in the improvisational piece 25/25/25, created and facilitated by Anne Troake to acknowledge the festival’s 25 year history.
+R4W were invited to perform in the improvisational piece 25/25/25, created and facilitated by Anne Troake to acknowledge the festival’s 25 year history.
 The performance was presented as the Friday Night main stage event at the LSPU Hall.
 Performers were given 25 minutes to choose from a pile of props and come up with a 25 second choreography and then perform it.
-Many of our favorite artists were there – Tammy MacLeod, Andy Jones, Mary-lynn Bernard, Sarah Joy Stoker, Debtress Janewoman, Lori Clarke, Neil Butler, Robyn Breen, Louise Moyse, Kate Story, Lois Brown, Andrea Tucker, Tina Fushell, Candice Pike, Alison Carter, Glenn Nuotio, Corie Harnett, Laurabeth Power as well as some new faces (for us) including Tedd Robinson, Riley Sims and Charles Quevillon of 10 Gates Dancing Inc. 10 Gates Dancing presented a spectacular and unforgettable work on Thursday night – a facet (of FACETS).
+Many of our favourite artists were there – Tammy MacLeod, Andy Jones, Mary-lynn Bernard, Sarah Joy Stoker, Debtress Janewoman, Lori Clarke, Neil Butler, Robyn Breen, Louise Moyse, Kate Story, Lois Brown, Andrea Tucker, Tina Fushell, Candice Pike, Alison Carter, Glenn Nuotio, Corie Harnett, Laurabeth Power as well as some new faces (for us) including Tedd Robinson, Riley Sims and Charles Quevillon of 10 Gates Dancing Inc. 10 Gates Dancing presented a spectacular and unforgettable work on Thursday night – a facet (of FACETS).
 Awesome to be on stage with all of these (and other) performers – a fun, spontaneous night of creativity and laughs, reminiscent of the “good old days” at the Hall.
 Here’s an article by Joan Sullivan in the Telegram – Artists Improvise Choreography.

 On Saturday Night TrixXxie got all dolled up and rocked the heck out of Wonderbolt’s The Space for the FND Closing Night party.
 Thanks to Wallace Hammond for the great sound (as always) and Vic Tilley for overseeing the tech.
 Special thanks to the performers and guests who danced all night long – especially our amazing TrixXxie dancers Mitch McGee Herritt and Jason Ross Sellars.